1nfiniteloop/cpp-env/README.md

 to open this project inside the container will appear.
 Recommended VS Code extensions will also be installed and set-up accordingly, see more in `.devcontainer/devcontainer.json`.

-### Code snippets

-A set of user-defined code snippets for creating C++11 classes and interfaces exists in `.vscode/cpp.code-snippets`.
-This file can be copied into `~/.config/Code/User/snippets/` for global scope.

 ### Code formatting